pianomanfrazier/lemmings-clone/README.md

 - [Express](https://expressjs.com)
 - [Handlebars](handlebars.js) frontend templates
 - Sass
-- [Papaparse](papaparse.com) for parsing csv level maps (edit level maps in excel and export to csv)
+- [Papaparse](papaparse.com) for parsing csv level maps (edit level maps in excel and export to csv).
 - [Page.js](https://visionmedia.github.io/page.js/) for front end routing
 - [Mongoose](mongoosejs.com) for Mongo ORM

+# Configuration

+The level maps are found in `server/public/levels`.
+The corresponding lemming resources (*i.e.* number of lemmings, bombers, umbrella, ...) is found in `client/js/config.js`.
+Placing meta-data in the csv was difficult to parse so it is separate for now.

+## TODO:

+Allow user to upload user maps and meta data for level.

 # External Dependencies